 Believe it or not, there is a lot of hiking and walking tracks scattered around Malta.
 Dingli, a beautiful coastal walk, is one of the most spectacular.
 It is not exactly a hidden spot, yet I could not miss it out as it’s one of my favourites.
 Located on the west coast of Malta and at the highest point on the island, Dingli offers striking panoramic views and is definitely one of Malta’s most spectacular spots.

 You can get there by bus or car.
-I walked from Buskett Woodlands which was around half an hour trek.
-Very picturesque also offering great views of the Maltese countryside.
+I walked from Buskett Woodlands, which was around half an hour’s trek.
+Very picturesque, also offering superb views of the Maltese countryside.

 Valetta old cinema bar

 Enough walking and hiking – time to wind-down and have a bit of fun.
 I will not be talking here about the famous Maltese party district Paceville, not that I’m not enjoying it, but it’s hardly off the beaten path.
-I will talk about Valletta’s nightlife.
+This part is about Valletta’s nightlife.